Middle Eastern Union

 The shift began after the political transformation in Iran in the late 2020s.
 The collapse of the theocratic regime and the establishment of the United Satrapy of Iran created, for the first time in modern history, a secular Iranian state willing to engage with its Arab neighbors on equal terms.
 The naming compromise, the Perso-Arabian Gulf, became the symbolic foundation: neither side surrendered its claim, and both sides gained a partner.

 Early cooperation focused on what was least controversial and most practical: energy infrastructure.
-The Strait of Hormuz, through which a third of the world’s seaborne oil passed daily, was the obvious starting point.
+The Strait of Hormuz, through which roughly 21 million barrels of oil per day passed in the pre-Bridge era (approximately one-fifth of global petroleum consumption), was the obvious starting point.
 Joint management of shipping lanes, shared environmental monitoring of the Gulf basin, and coordinated desalination policy built trust at the technical level before politicians had to make grand gestures.

 The Treaty of Muscat, signed in 2041, formalized what had been emerging for over a decade.
 Oman, which had historically maintained diplomatic relationships with all parties in the region, hosted the negotiations.
-Sultan Haitham’s government positioned Muscat as neutral ground, continuing the diplomatic tradition established by Sultan Qaboos.
+Sultan Haitham’s government positioned Muscat as neutral ground, continuing the diplomatic tradition established by Sultan Qaboos, whose legacy of quiet mediation between Iran and the Arab states had earned Oman a unique status as the Gulf’s honest broker.

 The treaty established four pillars: free movement of people within the union, a shared energy and infrastructure policy, coordinated environmental governance of the Gulf basin, and a rotating presidency among member states.

 The flagship infrastructure project of the MEU is the Perso-Arabian Ring, a high-speed maglev railway loop connecting all eight member states in a continuous circuit around the Gulf.
-The Ring runs from Bandar Abbas through Dubai, Abu Dhabi, Doha, Bahrain, Kuwait, Basra, and back along Iran’s southern coast.
+The Ring runs from Qeshm Island through Al Jirrī, Dubai, Abu Dhabi, Dammam, Kuwait City, Shalamcheh, and back along Iran’s southern coast.

-The most technically challenging section is the Hormuz Tunnel, a full bored tunnel connecting Hengam Island on the Iranian side to the Musandam Peninsula on the Omani side.
-Construction began in 2047 and the tunnel carried its first passengers in 2053.
+The most technically challenging section is the Hormuz Tunnel, a full-bored tunnel connecting Qeshm Island on the Iranian side to the Musandam Peninsula on the Omani side.
+Construction began in 2047, and the tunnel carried its first passengers in 2053, marking the start of Era IV.

 The union does not have a single capital city.
 This was a deliberate design choice to prevent any one nation from dominating the institution.
 Major summits rotate between member capitals.

 The United Satrapy of Iran is the largest member by population and territory.
 Its transformation from theocracy to secular federal state was the political precondition for the MEU’s existence.
 The Sultanate of Oman played the role of diplomatic broker, continuing its tradition of quiet mediation.
 The United Arab Emirates contributed the most advanced existing infrastructure and the economic model that influenced the Ring’s financing structure.
-Saudi Arabia, the largest member by land area, anchors the western arc of the Ring and hosts the Mecca to Mashhad corridor, the MEU’s most symbolically significant transport link.
+Saudi Arabia, the largest member by land area, anchors the western arc of the Ring and hosts the Mecca to Mashhad corridor.

-Qatar, Bahrain, Kuwait, and Iraq each brought distinct strengths: Qatar’s energy expertise and media reach, Bahrain’s banking infrastructure, Kuwait’s sovereign wealth, and Iraq’s agricultural potential in the Tigris-Euphrates basin.
+Qatar, Bahrain, Kuwait, and Iraq each brought distinct strengths: Qatar’s energy expertise and media reach, Bahrain’s banking infrastructure, Kuwait’s sovereign wealth, and Iraq’s agricultural potential in the Tigris-Euphrates basin through the Cradle of Humanity initiative.

 See also: Perso-Arabian Gulf · Perso-Arabian Ring · Strait of Hormuz · United Satrapy of Iran · Hormuz Tunnel · Treaty of Muscat